vmware-archive/pcf-prometheus-pipeline/README.md

 - use manifests from prometheus-boshrelease (with the [required modifications](pcf-cloud-config-ops.yml))
 - switch to [bosh-deployment resource](https://github.com/cloudfoundry/bosh-deployment-resource)
 - switch everything to [BOSH CLI v2](https://github.com/cloudfoundry/bosh-cli)
+- make sure it works perfectly on PCF 1.12 (I'm not testing with older versions)

 # How it works
 This is a high-level overview of monitoring Cloud Foundry with Prometheus